ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 Preparing an environment using the Ray Cluster launcher
 -------------------------------------------------------

-The first way to set up dependencies is to is to prepare a single environment across the cluster before starting the Ray runtime.
+The first way to set up dependencies is to prepare a single environment across the cluster before starting the Ray runtime.

 - You can build all your files and dependencies into a container image and specify this in your your :ref:`Cluster YAML Configuration <cluster-config>`.